-With these two things in mind, we set out in 2022 to incorporate these workarounds for the benefit of our campaigns and our clients.
+In 2022, we set out to incorporate these workarounds for the benefit of our campaigns and our clients.
 Read below for an example.

 Getting Creative with Analytics: Workarounds for iOS14’s Impact

-With attribution windows cut dramatically as an outcome of IOS14, we knew that conversions requiring a larger commitment, such as a purchase or application submission, would be impacted the most given the extended time that it takes to take said action after clicking or seeing an ad.
+With attribution windows cut dramatically as an outcome of iOS14, we knew that conversions requiring a larger commitment, such as a purchase or application submission, would be impacted the most given the extended time it takes to take said action after clicking or seeing an ad.

 Because of this, we implemented two workarounds depending on what made the most sense for each client’s campaign goals.